MirtlBu/wow/README.md

-# Landing for testing wow.js
+# Landing for testing plugins.